Many pests cause chewing damage to plants. One of them is the grasshopper.

 6. Nolo Bait

 This biological insecticide kills grasshoppers and insects closely related to them, including Mormon crickets and locusts.
+Two to four weeks after the application, half of the population will be dead.

-In 2 to 4 weeks after the application, half the population will be dead.
-Nolo Bait is a long-term solution that will require repeat applications to be successful.
+Nolo Bait is a long-term solution that will require repeated applications to be successful.

 7. Hot Pepper Spray

-Mixing hot peppers with garlic, water, and organic soap makes an excellent grasshopper repellent spray.
+Mixing hot peppers with garlic, water, and organic soap makes an excellent grasshopper-repellent spray.

 Moreover, it will repel other insects, too, as the solution’s taste and smell will be horrible to them.